o-choksi/Python-Machine-Learning/README.md

 # Python-Machine-Learning
-Machine Learning examples using Pandas, Numpy, Matplotlib, Seaborn, and Scikit Learn
+Machine Learning exercises with Jose Portilla using Pandas, Numpy, Matplotlib, Seaborn, and Scikit Learn